eariassoto/LETW/README.md

 2. Check for incorrect path references

-Since this project was originally developed and tested in a local environment, you must ensure that all file paths are correctly set for your own system.
+Even though the project uses relative paths throughout its logic, it is important to verify them.
+Since this project was originally developed and tested in a local environment, you must ensure that all file paths are correctly set for your system.

 Please review the following files and update any hardcoded paths: